 He began to talk less, and appeared stiff and rigid when we were together.
 He greatly pulled away and I felt a need to come closer.
 I wanted to talk and address what was going on and he wanted no part of that.
 Instead of telling me what was bothering him or even saying he needed space, he took to stonewalling me.
 What an awful feeling.
 Have you ever been stonewalled?
 Have you ever been in the same room with someone who has decided not to talk to you or look at you?
 Trust me, it sucks.
 Doubts crept up and so did anxiety that I hadn’t seen in years.
 I thought that part of me was gone.
 Nope.
 His coldness triggered me to wonder what was wrong with me?

 I started noticing moody temperaments in guys everywhere I turned.
 I spoke about it with women.
-We concluded that it’s predominately a male trait learned in childhood.
+We concluded, from our personal experience, that it’s predominately a male trait learned in childhood.

 Some women are seen as crazy and guys may be creepy.
 However, I rarely hear of guys being castigated for their moodiness, but if a gal emotes too much, she may be labeled hysterical.
 Even today, lots of young boys are taught to fight back tears or swallow their lonely, frustrated, or sad feelings instead of talking about them.
-Girls are given license to cry or emote.
+Girls and young women are given license to cry or emote.
+Many men don’t have the tools to express their frustration or moods; rather, many of them resort to anger rather without noticing the range of emotions they may be experiencing.

 I attempted to define moodiness and this is where I landed: moodiness is the occurrence of unpredictable reactions, a negative mindset, a lack of openness to new ideas or people, a particularly sour or foul demeanor, depression in the form of irritation or agitation, or lingering anger or frustration that can’t be penetrated.